 Why some individuals are able to continually abuse substances while others only ingest a substance occasionally and become addicted continues to challenge scientists, yet research points to a number of factors that predispose some individuals to addiction.
 These factors include genetic vulnerability, environmental stressors, social pressures, individual personality characteristics, and psychiatric or emotional disorders.

-According to the Mayo Clinic website, addiction symptoms or behaviors include:
+According to the Mayo Clinic, addiction symptoms or behaviors include:

 - Feeling that you have to use the drug regularly — this can be daily or even several times a day (also called "craving" the drug)

 - Failing in your attempts to stop using the drug